Carl12138C/FlowSpace/README.md

 Working environments can be disorganized and frustrating when there is a lack of management.
 It is essential to maintain an organized and convenient workspace to promote better and faster workflow.
 In our case, we find a lack of technology that supports all functions and needs in a workspace such as task delegation, team communication, and polls for decision-making.
 We want to create an app that supports multiple features such that everything will be consolidated and organized.

-Our application will consolidate the processes involved in a workspace under one environment to create a common ground for better communication and more efficient workflow.
+Introducing FlowSpace, our application will consolidate the processes involved in a workspace in a seamless environment to create a common ground for better communication and more efficient workflow.

+You will be able to:
+  -Communicate with your team members
+  -View your assigned task
+  -Create task for people within your group
+  -Create polls
+  -Use Artifical Intelligence to have a more efficient flow.
+  -View a Calendar with all your task.

 ## Idea Proposal
 [Idea Proposal](https://docs.google.com/document/d/12kb-L6TrMY1ZIbMzLFE-d7--DhrUgkdp/edit)